wallarm/product-documentation/docs/latest/user-guides/rules/wallarm-mode-rule.md

 [img-mode-rule]:        ../../images/user-guides/rules/wallarm-mode-rule.png

-# Filter Mode Rule
+# Filtration mode rule

-The filter mode allows you to enable and disable the blocking of requests to various parts of a web application.
+The filtration mode allows you to enable and disable the blocking of requests to various parts of a web application.

-To set a filter mode, create a *Set traffic filtration mode* rule and select the appropriate mode.
+To set a filtration mode, create a *Set traffic filtration mode* rule and select the appropriate mode.

-The filter mode can take one of the following values:
+The filtration mode can take one of the following values:

 * **default**: the system will work in accordance with the parameters specified in the NGINX configuration files.
 * **off**: the analysis and filtration of requests are disabled completely.